Jump to content

 “That worn out hunk of leather?”

-“So what did he say that changed your mind?”
+“So... what did he say that changed your mind?”

 Coy took a deep breath.
 “That if I wasn’t panning no more, I should clear out.
-Said I was lucky the fever hadn’t got hold of me, and I wasn’t doing myself any good moping around.”
+Said I was lucky the fever hadn’t got hold of me, and I wasn’t doing myself any good moping about.”

 “You were moping?”